 - 8. For elections at every level except the parish level, the chairperson explains the instructed vote.
-Instructed vote means that on the first ballot, the voting delegate must vote for her council's nominees as previously determined by the council executive.
-If she is unsure about her council's nominees, she should ask to see her council's completed nomination form.
+For election of officers, the instructed vote is deemed the first ballot.
+Should a candidate not be declared elected in the instructed vote, a second vote shall be taken.
+If a third vote is required, the same manner will be used.
+If the voting delegate is unsure about her council's nominees, she should ask to see her council's completed nomination form.
 If the voting delegate does not have an instructed vote from the executive, the council forfeits its privilege to vote on the first ballot and all subsequent ballots for that position.
-If a voting delegate does not attend the convention, the council forfeits its privilege to vote.
+If a voting delegate does not attend the annual meeting of members, the council forfeits its privilege to vote.
 If there is no majority on the first ballot, then the voting delegates are free to vote on the second and any subsequent ballots, and those voting delegates are free to vote for the nominee of their choice in any succeeding ballots.
 See Part XV, Section 3. - 9.
 The chairperson of the nominations and elections committee requests a decision from the voting members as to whether or not the result of any ballot will be made known.
 (This could apply when no majority has been obtained or if there is a tie vote.
 The number of votes and corresponding name for each candidate for a particular position could then be shown only to the voting delegates in confidence prior to the next ballot being taken.) - 10.
-When a president-elect has served a two-year term, she automatically becomes president.
-The voting will commence therefore, with the office of president-elect and continue in the order outlined in Part XI, Sections 1 3.
-Where the office of president-elect is vacant and there is no president-elect to become president, voting will commence with the office of president. - 11.
+When a vice-president has served a two-year term, she automatically becomes president.
+The voting will commence therefore, with the office of vice-president and continue in the order outlined in Part XI, Sections 1 3.
+Where the office of vice-president is vacant and there is no vice-president to become president, voting will commence with the office of president. - 11.
 A member may be nominated for more than one office and when elected to an office, her name is removed from the Candidates List for other offices.
 When instructed votes apply and this happens, voting delegates are released from their instructed vote and each voting delegate may vote for the candidate of her choice. - 12.
 If there is only one candidate for an office, a voting delegate moves that the candidate be declared elected, to be seconded by another voting delegate, and then voted on by all voting delegates. - 13.
-Election of Officers shall be by majority vote:
+Election of Officers shall be by majority vote except for standing committee chairpersons: - a.

-- a.
 When a majority vote (more than half) has been obtained, the successful candidate shall be declared elected by the president. - b.
 When no majority vote has been obtained, a second ballot will then be taken and, if necessary, a third. - c.
 If three ballots fail to produce a majority vote for one candidate, then the candidate receiving the highest number of votes shall be declared elected.
 In the event of a tie vote on the third ballot, a fourth ballot will be taken using only the names of the tied candidates. - 14.
-Election of Chairpersons shall be by plurality vote: - a.
+Election of Chairpersons shall be by plurality vote:

+- a.
 The chairperson announces the number of chairpersons required to be elected.
 Chairpersons are not elected to a specific standing committee. - b.
 Standing committees are assigned to chairpersons at the executive meeting immediately following election. - c.
 If only the required number of candidates are standing for the office of chairperson, a voting delegate moves that the candidates be declared elected, to be seconded by another voting delegate, and then voted on by all voting delegates.